Lucia, California: Dani family

-Harlan married Ada Dani on July 7, 1889.
+Ada Amanda Dani married her neighbor Wilbur Harlan on July 7, 1889.
 They had 11 children.
-On March 8, 1900, the Lucia Post Office was opened in the home of Elizabeth and Gabriel Dani.
-Ada's sister Violet Lucia Dani (1878-1947) was the first postmaster.
-While Violet was postmaster, it served about 65 local residents.
+On March 8, 1900, the post office was opened in the home of Elizabeth and Gabriel Dani.
+While Lucia was postmaster, it served about 65 local residents.

 In 1906, Ada became the second postmaster.
-She was succeeded by her daughter Lulu May Harlan who served until the post office was closed in 1932.
+She was succeeded by her daughter Lulu May Harlan who served until.
 George Harlan rode his horse Trixie to carry mail from Jolon to Lucia Post Office from 1922 to 1934.
-Ada's brother Isiah "Ty" Dani ran the ranch after their parents moved to King City in 1905.
-He sold the land to Gordon Moore around 1925.

 The Harlan house burned down on December 12, 1926.
+The post office was closed in 1932.
+Soon after, the Dani house burned down.
 The Benedictine Order of Camaldolese monks acquired the Lucia Ranch property in 1958.
-Soon after, the Dani house burned down.
 The hermitage became known as the Immaculate Heart Hermitage.

 Remote region

 Due to the difficult terrain and lack of access, settlement of the Big Sur region was primarily concentrated in the north near the Big Sur River and in the south near Lucia.
 About two or three dozen individual homesteads dotted a 25 mi stretch of coast between the two in the 1890s.
 The California coast south of Posts and north of San Simeon remained one of the most remote regions in the state, rivaling at the time nearly any other region in the United States for its difficult access.